Institute of Linguists Educational Trust (IoLET) Diploma in Translation CPD

 Please note the following:

-- City University London is unable to offer word processing facilities.
+- City, University of London is unable to offer word processing facilities.

 - Exam fees and exam centre fees are incurred by the Institute and by exam centres respectively.
 These fees, are not included in the course fees.